Wrongful Death Lawsuits in Tennessee

 If the case succeeds, the filing party can expect to receive damages including compensation for your losses.
 You may be reimbursed for:

-• Funeral expenses
+• Funeral and burial expenses

-• Lost wages
+• Lost wages and loss of future earnings

-You can also receive damages for losses associated with pain and suffering (of the deceased and/or the surviving family) or the loss of companionship.
 Calculating damages can be legally complex, which is why you need an attorney at your side.

 Contact Our Wrongful Death Attorneys